From Silos to Systems: Process-Oriented Hazard Analysis for AI Systems: Background

-Alongside the increased public awareness of how \ac{AI} systems can introduce to societal disruptions and harm to individuals, \ac{RAI} scholars have been actively studying the various types of algorithmic harms and means of harm mitigation. \citet{Shelby2023-to}, for example, presents at least 170 articles related to sociotechnical harms of algorithmic systems -- defined as ``adverse lived experiences of individuals and communities.''
+Alongside the increased public awareness of how \ac{AI} systems can introduce societal disruptions and harm to individuals, \ac{RAI} scholars have been actively studying the various types of algorithmic harms and means of harm mitigation. \citet{Shelby2023-to}, for example, present at least 170 articles related to sociotechnical harms of algorithmic systems -- defined as ``adverse lived experiences of individuals and communities.''
 The rapid advancements and adoption of large-scale, multi-modal, and general-purpose \ac{ML} models in the last five years have further intensified the discussions about \ac{AI}-related harms \cite{Bender2021-wy, Birhane2021-ry, Solaiman2023-dp}.
 The emerging epistemic community of \ac{AI} safety is also drawing more attention to concerns about \ac{AI}-driven existential and catastrophic risks to humanity \cite{Ahmed2023-kv, Bucknall2022-hw,Russell2022-hc}.
-To date, the types of harm that can be expected from current and near-future \ac{AI} systems remains a subject of heated debate.
+To date, the types of harm that can be expected from current and near-future \ac{AI} systems remain a subject of heated debate.

-Alongside these discussions are multitudes of theoretical frameworks, tools, and processes proposed to analyze and mitigate these harms.
-For instance, there are qualitative frameworks that help assess the societal and normative impact of \ac{AI} systems \cite{Watkins2021-wc, Mantelero2021-cr, Reisman2018-fs}; Technical tools exist in the form of various software libraries and code bases that can be used to assess and manipulate datasets and models \cite{Barocas2021-sr,ODSC-Open_Data_Science2022-re}; Safety analysis tools -- inspired by processes such as red teaming \cite{Ganguli2022-qn} or \ac{FMEA} -- help identify potential points of failures of an \ac{AI} model \cite{Rismani2021-gr, Raji2020-aq, Li2022-wj}; More recently, participatory and community-based research methods are being adopted to examine the impact of interactions between \ac{AI} systems, individuals, and communities \cite{Lima2023-bs, Blodgett2022-db, Wenzel2023-pi, Bai2022-ai}.
+Alongside these discussions are multitudes of theoretical frameworks, tools, and processes proposed to analyze and mitigate potential sources of such harms.
+Qualitative and normative frameworks are commonly used to identify societal, ethical, and legal factors, helping analysts reason about how AI systems may produce unfair, exclusionary, or otherwise harmful outcomes in specific contexts of use \cite{Watkins2021-wc, Mantelero2021-cr, Reisman2018-fs}.
+Complementing these approaches, technical tools, often implemented as software libraries or code bases, are employed to examine potential sources of harm within datasets and models, such as data quality issues, bias, and performance disparities\cite{Barocas2021-sr,ODSC-Open_Data_Science2022-re}.
+Safety and security engineering tools -- inspired by processes such as red teaming \cite{Ganguli2022-qn} or \ac{FMEA} -- aim to anticipate how AI models may behave under adversarial, unexpected, or edge-case conditions, thereby identifying model-level failure modes that could lead to downstream harms \cite{Rismani2021-gr, Raji2020-aq, Li2022-wj,Gyevnar2025-uw}; Additionally, participatory and community-based research methods have been adopted to uncover harms that emerge through real-world interactions between \ac{AI} systems, individuals, and communities, particularly those that may be overlooked by purely technical evaluations \cite{Lima2023-bs, Blodgett2022-db, Wenzel2023-pi, Bai2022-ai}.